ringa-js/ringa/docs/docs/index.md

 RingaJS is right for you if you find yourself dealing with:

 * Boilerplate Code
-* Need seamless integration between components in a large library
+* Need seamless integration between components in a large library and across various versions
-* Chains of asynchronous code
+* Complex chains of asynchronous code
 * Complicated intercomponent communication
-* Complex state managemetn
+* Complex state management
-* Application scalability issues
+* Application scaling issues
 * Trouble refactoring large portions of your view

-### Boilerplate

-RingaJS uses very little boilerplate code.

-### Asynchronous Code

-RingaJS has an advanced built-in system for hooking chains of complicated asynchronous code together so they talk to eachother seamlessly and have intelligent fallbacks for any error, whether a thrown JS error or an API error.

-### Intercomponent Communication

-RingaJS lets all controllers in your application talk to eachother by default through DOM elements.
-This means your controllers are one with your view, while also being able to talk to each other through the natural tree structure of your view.

-### State

-RingaJS uses dependency injection, the observer pattern, and the natural tree structure of your application for its state management without needing any singletons.

-### Scalability

-RingaJS's architecture strongly encourages heavy decoupling and reusability of all of your code, from models, to asynchronous code, to your view.
-This leads to highly scalable code as your program grows.

-### Refactoring

-RingaJS's structure makes refactoring large swaths of your view, models, or control easy because of its strict use of dependency injection, simple use of the observer pattern, and unique ability to reuse large sections of asynchronous code.

 ## Background